 Other positive environmental aspects of the current situation:

-a million or so fewer animals and birds are being killed by vehicles every day in the USA, as we are driving 70-80 percent less (human vehicle-related fatalities are also down significantly)
+as we sheltered-in-place, hundreds of thousands fewer animals and birds were being killed by vehicles every day in the USA (human vehicle-related fatalities are also down significantly)

 tens of thousands of people around the world who would have died will not, as air pollution has dropped in synch with reduced fossil fuel combustion

 once the prying eyes and snapping cameras of tourists disappeared, two pandas in the Hong Kong zoo finally got together after 10 years of "social distancing"; other creatures out and about in areas typically frequented by humans don’t have to waste time and energy avoiding us as they try to go about their lives